Techiral/VibeFlow/README.md

 -- 2. Quotas Table
--- Drop dependent functions first if needed
-DROP FUNCTION IF EXISTS public.increment_quota(uuid, integer);
-DROP FUNCTION IF EXISTS public.get_remaining_quota(uuid);

--- Drop and recreate quotas table (consider ALTER TABLE for production) DROP TABLE IF EXISTS public.quotas CASCADE;
-CREATE TABLE public.quotas (
-  user_id uuid NOT NULL PRIMARY KEY REFERENCES auth.users(id) ON DELETE CASCADE, request_count integer NOT NULL DEFAULT 0, last_reset_at timestamp with time zone NOT NULL DEFAULT now(),
+CREATE TABLE IF NOT EXISTS public.quotas ( user_id uuid NOT NULL PRIMARY KEY REFERENCES auth.users(id) ON DELETE CASCADE, request_count integer NOT NULL DEFAULT 0, last_reset_at timestamp with time zone NOT NULL DEFAULT now(),